Categories

 • jen_r_wright:

-Make a video blog…instantly.
+Make a record blog…instantly.

 Arthritis can happen at any age, some types are even hereditary.
-I would get checked straight away because there is no cure, only treatments. he longer you wait the more your joints and ligaments can get hurt.
+I would get checked straight away because there is no cure, only treatments. he longer you wait the more your joints and ligaments can get smashed.
 And yes the temperature can effect it, making you feel more pain when it’s colder.
 Excellent luck!